 Our program is made up of a multidisciplinary research team of expert biologists, biochemists, physicians, engineers, bioinformaticians, etc. We have one of the most experienced groups worldwide in basic and translational hepatology.

-This experience has been forged for more than 35 years in the Department of Internal Medicine of the Clínica Universidad de Navarra, and in the last two decades, in what has subsequently become the Gene Therapy and Hepatology Area of Cima.
-This recognition is the result of the work of Prof. Jesús Prieto and the researchers who have been part of both departments.
+This experience has been forged for more than 35 years in the Department of Internal Medicine of the Clínica Universidad de Navarra, and in the last two decades, in what later became the Area of Gene Therapy and Hepatology of the Cima and is currently our Hepatology Programme.
+This recognition is the result of the work of Prof. Jesús Prieto and the researchers who have formed part of both departments.

 Need more information?